piglaker/piglaker/README.md

 Hi!
 I graduated from Fudan University, currently an AI Engineer working on LLMs & Agent system at a startup in Shanghai, China.
 I have 2 year experience on NLP & Software Engineering.

-I am a core contributor to the open source projects MOSS and GAOKAO-Bench, Focus on model engineering and evaluation
+I am a core contributor to the open source projects MOSS and GAOKAO-Bench, Focus on LLMs engineering & evaluation.

 I am continuing my research on Chinese Spelling Checking (ACL2023, arxiv, arxiv) and multi-turn dialogue (ACL2023) at Fudan University.

-By the way, it is worth mentioning that my undergraduate thesis in the Department of Structural Disaster Prevention and Mitigation Engineering at Tongji University pioneered a new direction of using deep learning to quickly predict structural responses.
+By the way, it is worth mentioning that my undergraduate thesis in the Department of Structural Disaster Prevention and Mitigation Engineering at Tongji University pioneered a new direction of using deep learning for structural responses prediction.

 ### Education